OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-use-team-lead.md

 en_title: Getting started as a team lead
 ---

 # Getting started as a team lead

-As a team lead, the Architecture Dashboard provides you with an overview of the technical debt of organization's technical debt as well as detailed overview of the technical debt of your teams's apps.
+As a team lead, **Architecture Dashboard** provides you with an overview of the technical debt of organization's technical debt as well as detailed overview of the technical debt of your teams's apps.

 From the Apps canvas, you can drill down into the team's problematic modules, and take the necessary steps to reduce the technical debt score for these areas.

 This guide assumes the following:

-* Your infrastructure is already set up in Architecture Dashboard.
+* Your infrastructure is already set up in **Architecture Dashboard**.

-* Your IT user is already associated with Architecture Dashboard.
+* Your IT user is already associated with **Architecture Dashboard**.

-After logging in to [Architecture Dashboard](https://architecture.outsystems.com) with your OutSystems account, follow these steps:
+After logging in to [Architecture Dashboard](https://architecture.outsystems.com) with your **OutSystems** account, follow these steps:

 ## Check the technical debt of your team apps

 The Apps canvas gives you an overview of all the apps on your infrastructure.

-To only see apps from your team, from the **Team** dropdown, select your team.
+To only see apps from your team, select your team from the **Team** dropdown.

 ![Select your team](images/use-team-ad.png)